Irish roses—wild or not—are the focus of this edition of Covers of the Week. St. Patrick’s Day is coming up soon, so Erin go Bragh!

 Your Opinion

 What do you think of this week’s theme of Irish Roses?
-Do any of the covers stand out to you as a favorite?
+Do any of the covers stand out to you as favorites?

 Do you have a recommendation for a future Covers of the Week theme?
 Let us know, and we’ll try it out.